 If you or someone you know has access to a bank account in Hong Kong, transfer money there ahead of time with TransferWise.
 TransferWise is different.
 Its smart new technology skips hefty international transfer fees by connecting local bank accounts all around the world.
 Which means you can save up to 8x by using TransferWise rather than your bank when you send your money abroad.

 Check out how to make your first transfer with TransferWise.
 And give it a try.

-Oh, and while you’re at it, check out TransferWise’s free borderless multi-currency account.
+Oh, and while you’re at it, check out TransferWise’s borderless multi-currency account.
 Where you can manage and send dozens of currencies all from the same account.
 You can also get the TransferWise multi-currency debit card, which you can use to pay for goods and services all over the world.

 These tips and tricks should make accessing your money during your time in Hong Kong a breeze.
 Safe travels!

 This publication is provided for general information purposes only and is not intended to cover every aspect of the topics with which it deals.
 It is not intended to amount to advice on which you should rely.
 You must obtain professional or specialist advice before taking, or refraining from, any action on the basis of the content in this publication.
 The information in this publication does not constitute legal, tax or other professional advice from TransferWise Limited or its affiliates.
 Prior results do not guarantee a similar outcome.
 We make no representations, warranties or guarantees, whether express or implied, that the content in the publication is accurate, complete or up to date.